Roblox/avatar-evolution/skinning.md

 # Skinning

-The Avatar Evolution beta build provides support for skinned meshes weighted to up to 4 joints.
-Linear skinning is used.
+The Avatar Evolution beta build provides support for skinned meshes using linear skeletal skinning, with each vertex weighted to up to 4 joints.

-There is no new part type for skinned mesh.
-Existing MeshParts, SpecialMeshes orFileMeshes can be used.
+There is no new part type for skinned meshes.
+Existing MeshParts, SpecialMeshes or FileMeshes can be used.
 If the mesh part id references a mesh with skinning data then the mesh will appear skinned provided there are Bones or other skinned parts to skin to.

 See the "Skinning Rules" section below on rules on how a mesh determines which Bones and/or MeshParts to skin to.

-There is a new Instance type, [Bone][api/class/Bone], which can be put under mesh parts to animate them.
+There is a new Instance type, [Bone](api/class/Bone), which can be put under mesh parts to animate them.
 These need to be named to match the joint names in the mesh.

 There is no change to the animation format.
 Existing animations can be played on Bones provided they are oriented to match the equivalent Motors.